 The bald-faced hornet greatly resembles its yellowjacket relatives and gets its name from the ivory-white markings on its face.
 Bald-faced hornets are relatively large flying insects and will defend their nests aggressively when they feel there is a threat.
 These beneficial wasps live in colonies with thousands of individuals and would be a lesser threat to humans if they did not nest in structural voids, attics, and cavities associated with landscaping features.

 Bald-Faced Hornet Habitat

 Bald-faced hornets scavenge in trash receptacles and forage upon food and beverages consumed outdoors.
-They also consume ripe fruit in gardens, farms and vineyards.
+They also consume ripe fruit in gardens, farms, and vineyards.
 In the autumn, the combination of cooler temperatures and reduced food stimulates newly emerged reproductive wasps to seek warm shelter, and they are more likely to invade homes.
-If you notice a nest near your property, it is important to contact a professional wasp control company for stinging insect control or nest removal.
+As with many stinging insects, these pests will sting if they feel threatened or their nest is in danger.
+If a nest is located near human activity, it is important to contact a professional stinging insect control or nest removal company.